grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 this can happen with dynamic mocks as well, especially if you are in a hurry.

-Let us take a look at the following Statement saying that setting a value higher than allowed to a field of a frame should produce error
+Let's take a look at the following Statement saying that setting a value higher than allowed to a field of a frame should produce error
 result: